Pelagicore/qface/README.md

     qface --generator qtcpp --input echo.qdl --output out

-It generates a .PRI file and all code required to regsiter the objects to the qml engine.
-The generated code expects the user implements a generated interface.
+Depending on the used generator it reads the input file and runs it through the generator.
+The output files are written relative to the given output directory.
+The input can be either a file or a folder.